openlibhums/memory-alpha/content/old-docs/styling/image-guidelines.md

 </div>

-In the material theme, the navigation buttons and the header image are rendered within the same line, comepeting for space.
+In the material theme, the navigation buttons and the header image are rendered within the same line, competing for space.
 If a very wide image is combined with a large number of navigation items, the two may overlap on narrow screens.
 If your journal has a large number of navigation links (5 or more), we recommend using a dropdown menu